Tuition and costs

 |Transportation||Calgary Transit U-Pass included in tuition/fees||Calgary Transit U-Pass included in tuition/fees||Calgary Transit U-Pass included in tuition/fees|

-* Additional fees may apply for specific programs.
-Use the Budget Calculator for fees for your program.
+* Additional fees may apply to specific programs.
+Use the Budget Calculator to see the specific fees totals for your program or see the Fee Schedule for more detailed information on tuition and fees.

 *** Based on a variety of circumstances, from shared accommodation with multiple roommates to independent apartment-living.